NanduBC/mutual_mind/README.md

 ```
 $ pip install -r requirements.txt
 ```
-4. Run the data embedding pipeline to ingest the csv file, convert it into `Document` and store them along with the embeddings to a vector store.
+4. Execute the data embedding pipeline to ingest the csv file, convert it into `Document` and store them along with the embeddings to a vector store.
 ```
 $ python data_embedding_pipeline.py
 ```